The Best Medical Alert Systems With No Monthly Fee, Tested by Caregivers

 Pricing

-The $189 cost has no monthly fees, making it cost-effective compared to $40-monthly traditional systems.
+The $189 cost has no monthly fees, making it cost-effective compared to traditional systems that have a range of recurring fees.

 Drawbacks